Federated Clustering: An Unsupervised Cluster-Wise Training for Decentralized Data Distributions: Methodology

-\item \textbf{Models Evaluation:} For each data point $x_k$ in $R$ of client $C_i$, calculate the reconstruction error using every available model for the client.
-This is given by the set $M$ including both local model $AE_{iq}$ for each local cluster $q$ and the received federated models $AE_{G_g}$.
-The reconstruction error for $x_k$ under model $M_j$ is denoted as $e_{k, M_j}$ (line~\ref{alg2:line:all_errors} of Alg.~\ref{alg:clust_refine})
+\paragraph{Step 1: Models Evaluation} For each data point $x_k$ in $R$ of client $C_i$, compute the reconstruction error using all available models.
+The model set $M$ includes both the local models $M_{iq}$ (one for each local cluster $Q_{i_q}$) and the received federated models $M_{G_g}$.
+The reconstruction error for $x_k$ under model $M_j$ is denoted as $e_{k, M_j}$ (line~\ref{alg2:line:all_errors} of Alg.~\ref{alg:clust_refine}) \paragraph{Step 2: Best Model Selection} For each data point $x_k$ in $R$, identify the model that yields the lowest reconstruction error (line~\ref{alg2:line:select_best} of Alg.~\ref{alg:clust_refine}), defined as: